tomarrell/miniqueue/README.md

   - `server → client: { "msg": [base64], "error": "...", dackCount: 1 }`
   - `client → server: "ACK"`

+- DELETE `/:topic` - deletes the given topic, removing all messages.
+Note, this is an expensive operation for large topics.

 You can also find examples in the [`./examples/`](./examples/) directory.

 ## Usage